 Jump Start the Season

 When you set plants out can be a gamble.
-Statistics give us planting schedules for zone 3 and 4 based on averages.
+Statistics give us planting schedules for zone 3 and 4 based on averages (see Organic Gardening Based on Location).
 But mountain climates seldom follow averages.
 Be alert to weather changes and prepared to cover plants and emerging seedling from extremely late, unexpected frosts and other weather events like hail.

 You can give seeds that go directly in the garden a jump start by planting them under mulch.
 I’ve had success using this method with lettuce, peas, arugula, Asian greens, leafy cabbages, beets and turnips.
 Use only an inch or so of mulch and don’t plant more than two or three weeks ahead of the last frost date.
 The mulch should be enough to protect your seedlings from all but the hardest of frosts.
 Before germination, cover the mulch with black plastic to help heat the soil.
 Remove it when seeds begin to sprout.
 The mulch method works less well in very moist conditions.